 With landfill tipping costs still artificially low (that is, taxpayers subsidize landfill costs for builders), there is little incentive to reduce job site waste.
 If municipal governments were to charge appropriately for access to landfill, builders would save money by diverting waste to other streams.
 In the meantime, it’s not difficult to achieve the significant reductions we’ve managed on this project.
 Placing appropriate bins on site and labelling them well is the biggest step, followed by designating someone on site to manage waste.
 Buy-in from subcontractors is important too.

-Even minimal improvements on conventional building sites could seriously reduce landfill use.
+Even minimal improvements on conventional building sites could seriously reduce landfill use and because of this we are working closely with a number of demolition services to come up with better ways to reduce waste.
 We hope this project sets a high bar for what is possible when it comes to construction waste management.